rewls/linux-device-drivers/02-building-and-running-modules/README.md

 - Thus, it is never a good idea to declare large automatic variables; if you need larger structures, you should allocate them dynamically at call time.

-- You will encounter functions names starting with a double underscore (`__`).
+- You will encounter function names starting with a double underscore (`__`).

 - functions so marked are generally a low-level component of the interface and should be used with caution.

 - Kernel code cannot do floating point arithmetic.

-- Enabling floating point would require that the kernel save and restore the floating point processor's state on each entry to, and exit form, kernel apce -- at least, on some architectures.
+- Enabling floating point would require that the kernel save and restore the floating point processor's state on each entry to, and exit from, kernel space -- at least, on some architectures.

 - Given that there really is no need for floating point in kernel code, the extra overhead is not worthwhile.